iPromKnight/zilean/docs/Writerside/topics/Configuration.md

 `EndpointType` can be either `1` (Zurg) or `0` (Zilean).
 Zilean also requires an `ApiKey` to be set.
 You do not have to specify both, you can specify one or the other, or both, depending on your requirements.
 Also there is no limit to the number of instances you can scrape from.
+In order for zilean scrapes to work, the `ApiKey` must be set in the `Zilean` section of the configuration, and both `Zilean.Torrents.EnableEndpoint` and `Zilean.Torrents.EnableScrapeEndpoint` must be set to `true`.

 An example of this configuration is as follows: